mosthustleanddesire/hustle_desire/_posts/2021-02-26-soldier_rhetoric.markdown

                                 Ow, fuck!
 Fuckity fuck fuck!
 You two-faced fuckers,
-General King, General Strong, how’d you like
+Commander King, General Strong, how’d you like
 to be fodder to this festering for as long as I?!
 Fuck me!